yousifnimah/Vue3-Lock-UI/readme.md

 - Locked Color

-  It uses to customize a color for lock icon in locked situation
+  Customize the color for the lock icon in a locked situation.

   ```
   Type: String